 Does Apple integrate information from a variety of sources in anything like the same sense that a conscious human brain does?
 Absolutely.
 Just as a human brain integrates many kinds of sensory information and knowledge to make conscious decisions, Apple integrates many kinds of business information—about factors like sales, product development, supplier relationships, and new technologies—to make its decisions.

-Just as a human brain integrates many kinds of sensory information to make conscious decisions, Apple integrates many kinds of business information to make its decisions.
 In fact, Apple does this in a more centrally integrated way than most large companies do.
 Apple organizes the whole company along functional lines: executives responsible for functions like hardware engineering, software engineering, marketing, retail stores, and operations all report directly to the CEO.
 In most large companies, there are separate divisions for different products, and the functional managers for each product report to the product-division heads.
 But in Apple’s organizational structure, the only place all the different functional points of view come together is at the very top, which leads to an unusually centralized form of information integration.

 And, as Lashinsky reports, much of the company’s information integration is accomplished at the weekly executive team meetings, held on Monday mornings.
 “Because Apple has so few products, the executive team is able to review all of them over the course of two weekly meetings…Teams throughout the company are in a constant state of preparing their boss or their boss’s boss to present at an executive-team meeting.”